featurevisor/featurevisor/docs/building-datafiles.md

 By default, Featurevisor will use the `version` as exists in `package.json` of the project as the `revision` value in generated datafiles.

-You can customize the `revision` value in datafiles by passing a `--revision` flag when building:
+You can optionally customize the `revision` value in datafiles by passing a `--revision` flag when building:

 ```
 $ featurevisor build --revision 1.2.3